 We agree, changes made across the manuscript see specific lines above.
 L79 I might replace ‘largely’ with ‘likely’, as regenerative responses may depend on many different processes, not just germination response

-Done.
+Thank you for this observation.
+We made the changes..
 L214 Replace ‘has’ with ‘have’

-Done.
-L212-220 I’m a little confused about the soil moisture data.
+Thank you for this observation.
+We made the changes L212-220 I’m a little confused about the soil moisture data.
 In the methods above, it sounded like you had two gypsum sensors per each of four sites (8 total), but one of them was damaged (I imagine this is why there are only 7 datapoints).
 But in Figure 3B there are no data from Cañada but four datapoints from Penouta.
 Is this just an error in the coloring of the figure?

 We provide more clarification below, and in the text, and fixed the wrong color palette.
 Each Microlog SP3 datalogger has two gypsum sensors only separated by 5 cm, when checking the data both values were very similar thus we decided to calculate the mean value of both sensors, i.e. at the end we have 1 water potential values per each Microlog SP3 and year.
 To avoid misleading data (frost periods in winter without functional effect on seed regeneration) we only use the water potential data during the growing season (from April to September, avoiding below 0ºC) in 2022 and 2023.
 Clarification has been made in the L 153- 161 and in the figure 3 caption.